ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ## CMake ##

-For every plugin you have to write a CMakeLists.txt.
+For every plugin you have to write a `CMakeLists.txt`.
 If your plugin has no dependencies, you can skip this section.
 The full documentation of `add_plugin` is available [here](/cmake/Modules/LibAddPlugin.cmake).

-In order to understand how to write the CMakeLists.txt, you need to know that the same file is included multiple times for different reasons.
+In order to understand how to write the `CMakeLists.txt`, you need to know that the same file is included multiple times for different reasons.

 1. The first time, only the name of plugins and directories are enquired.
     In this phase, only the `add_plugin` should be executed.
-2. The second time (if the plugin is actually requested), the CMakeLists.txt is used to detect if all dependencies are actually available.
+2. The second time (if the plugin is actually requested), the `CMakeLists.txt` is used to detect if all dependencies are actually available.

 This means that in the first time, only the `add_plugin` should be executed